 Santa María Collegiate Church (The Church of Santa María)

 The Santa María collegiate church is the city's most visited church situated in the old town.
 Dating back to the Middle Ages, it is dedicated to Cristo de la Victoria (the Christ of Victory).
-The church's present building was built in the 19th century when it was demolished and rebuilt on the location of the original place of worship.
-The cornerstone was set in 1816, and the works were not completed until 1836.
+The church's present building was built in the 19th century when demolished and rebuilt on the original place of worship.
 The church has three barrel-vaulted naves, wherein the outside naves are narrow while the central one is wide.
 These naves are separated by the twelve Doric columns, offering a great view.

 Verbum - Casa das Palabras